borevitzlab/spc-eyepi/docs/src/ansible.rst

 For a local user account to be made there must be an entry in *ansible/vars/userlist.yml* and with a reference to your ssh key.
 You need to add your ssh key to the list of keys for the user "alarm", as this is the user that ansible needs to install things.

+Do not remove *clear_password* from the alarm user!

 The contents of users file should look something like this: